psychoinformatics-de/psychoinformatics-www/content/pages/software.rst

    :target: http://neuro.debian.net/

 NeuroDebian is a complete software platform for neuroscientific research (MRI-based research in particular).
-NeuroDebian achieves its unique commbination of versatility and stability by integrating all relevant software components with the `Debian <http://www.debian.org/>`_ operating system.
+NeuroDebian achieves its unique combination of versatility and stability by integrating all relevant software components with the `Debian <http://www.debian.org/>`_ operating system.
 At the same time, NeuroDebian can be used with all popular operating systems such as MS Windows,